Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20210227: TMC stepper motor drivers in UART or SPI mode are now queried once per second whenever they are enabled - if the driver can not be contacted or if the driver reports an error, then Klipper will transition to a shutdown state.

 20210219: The `rpi_temperature` module has been renamed to `temperature_host`.
 Replace any occurrences of `sensor_type: rpi_temperature` with `sensor_type: temperature_host`.
 The path to